firefly-iii/data-importer/readme.md

 You can also import CSV files downloaded from your bank.
 Other import options are under construction.

 Eager to get started?
-Go to the TODO documentation!
+Go to [the documentation](https://docs.firefly-iii.org/data-importer)!

 <!-- HELP TEXT -->
 ## Need help?